SX-7/congenial-system/README.md

 You might question my choices, but I don't question my professors.
 Besides, it can't be worse than C++, can it? (<-- clueless)

-Here's "funky" in "funky java": https://youtu.be/uNl6Sh01ZIU
+Here's the "funky" in "funky java" btw: https://youtu.be/uNl6Sh01ZIU